Loading...

 Operator context

-This is the workflow you use to prove password aging is actually enforced, not just “set somewhere in a config.”
+This is the workflow you use to prove password aging is actually enforced, not just set in policy text somewhere.

 Objective